The64thGamer/cheeseepedia/content/wiki/helen-henny-lounge.md

 ## History

 The bot would first debut at the {{< wiki-link "Huntington Beach, CA (15511 Edwards St)" >}} in Late 1979 with the Cabaret Helen Showtape.
 The bot was stationed at Huntington's former lounge area.
 Only a few more bots were created, one being installed at {{< wiki-link "Citrus Heights, CA (7614 Greenback Lane)" >}} in early 1980.
-The bot was quickly replaced by {{< wiki-link "The King King Kat (Lounge)" >}}, with the last Helen being removed during Huntington Beach’s 1988 Remodel.
+The bot was quickly replaced by {{< wiki-link "The King King Kat (Lounge)" >}}.

 ## Movements